minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The test provider should provide an endpoint that allows the user to collect this test result using the token provided in the previous step.
 Depending on where in the process the token was supplied, and depending on when the user enters it in their app, there can be 3 distinct responses:

 * A result is not yet available (the request should be retried later)
-* A result is available but requires verification (a verifiation code has been sent and should be retried with the code)
+* A result is available but requires verification (a verification code has been sent and should be retried with the code)
 * A result is available (the negative test result is included in the response)

 Both states will be detailed below.

 ### Request as received by the endpoint.

 The detailed specification of the endpoint is provided in appendix 3.

+The Authorization header will contain a Bearer token which consists of the `YYYYYYYYYYYYY` part of the Token.

 In common CURL syntax it looks like this:

 ```
 CURL
   -X POST
-  -H "Authorization: Bearer <token>"
+  -H "Authorization: Bearer YYYYYYYYYYYYY"
-  -H "CoronaTester-Protocol-Version: 1.0"
+  -H "CoronaCheck-Protocol-Version: 1.0"
   -d { "verificationCode": "12345"}
   https://test-provider-endpoint-base-url
 ```